canonical/hotsos/doc/source/contrib/language_ref/internals.rst

         mp2:
           ...

-or shortform i.e. where the principle name is omitted:
+And its shortform equivalent with principle name omitted looks like:

 .. code-block:: yaml